AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 </p>

 Notes:
 * The idea is to check first how well the model explains the data => No prediction here.
-We save that for later.
 * Top row shows GP_M together with training- and test-data.
 * Middle left shows the residuals.
 * Middle right shows the histogram of the residuals.